BAllanach/softsusy/src/supermodel/tsil/README.txt

    Simply uncomment the line for the type you wish.
 (If neither flag is given, LONG is selected.)
 LONG is strongly recommended on systems where it is available.
-(However, the gcc currently available for Mac OS X will not work with LONG.)
 There is a speed penalty due to the use of long double intrinsic functions, but it is minor and execution times are in any case low (less than one second) on modern hardware.

    In your own programs that use TSIL, you may declare variables as